Frank Calabrese Sr.: Operation Family Secrets trial

-The investigation which led to the Family Secrets trial began when Calabrese's imprisoned son, Frank Jr., wrote to the FBI and volunteered to wear a wire on his father and uncle.
-He did not ask for sentence reduction or financial gain in exchange for doing it.
-Viewing this as a great opportunity, the FBI agreed to Frank Jr.'s proposal.
+The investigation Operation Family Secrets began on July 27, 1998, when Frank Calabrese Jr., wrote a letter to the FBI saying he wanted help to put his father in jail.
+Frank Jr. agreed to wear a wire during conversations with his father as they talked about the family business.

-During their imprisonment, Frank Jr. recorded his father admitting to multiple murders.
-Faced with the evidence gathered by his nephew, Frank Sr.'s brother Nicholas Calabrese also agreed to testify against the Chicago Outfit.

-On April 25, 2005, Frank Calabrese Sr. and a large number of high-profile Chicago Outfit gangsters were charged with murder, racketeering, extortion, and running an illegal gambling business as part of the federal-government initiated "Operation Family Secrets" investigation.
+On April 25, 2005, Frank Calabrese Sr. and a several high-profile Chicago Outfit gangsters were charged with murder, racketeering, extortion, and running an illegal gambling business as part of the federal-government initiated "Operation Family Secrets" investigation.

-The Family Secrets trial began on June 19, 2007.
-Among the prosecution witnesses were Calabrese's brother, Nick Calabrese, and Frank Calabrese Sr's. son, Frank Calabrese Jr. An unusual aspect of the Family Secrets trial was that several members of the Chicago Outfit took the stand in their own defense.
-Calabrese testified on August 16, 2007, that he was not a "made" member of the Chicago Outfit, but he acknowledged that he put out street loans and that he paid a mob boss some of the proceeds.
+After various plea agreements and the deaths of two defendants, ultimately four other defendants—Joseph Lombardo, James Marcello, Paul Schiro and Anthony Doyle—went to trial in June 2007.
 On September 10, 2007, Calabrese and other Outfit defendants were convicted of a racketeering conspiracy that included murder, extortion, and loansharking.
-On September 11, 2007, during a court hearing to determine whether Calabrese and Vrchota were also guilty of various murders related to the case, Vrchota exclaimed, "Them are lies!" in response to a prosecutor's statement that Vrchota had left "a trail of bodies, literally."
-On September 27, 2007, jurors found that Vrchota had committed seven of the 18 murders in the indictment (of the 18 murders, Vrchota had been accused of taking part in 13 of them).

 After the verdict, news came out that a juror had alleged that on August 27, 2007, Calabrese had said or mouthed, "You are a fucking dead man", to Prosecutor T. Markus Funk.
 On April 10, 2008, Judge James Zagel denied a request to order a new trial in the case, saying that he did not believe that the threat had tainted jurors.
 However, the threat resulted in Calabrese being placed in highly restrictive lockdown during his stay in the Metropolitan Correctional Center in Chicago while awaiting sentencing.

 On January 28, 2009, Judge Zagel sentenced Calabrese, then 71, to life in prison for his crimes and called the acts he had committed, "unspeakable".
-On finding prosecutors had proven the murder allegations, the judge sentenced Calabrese for all 13 slayings.
+On finding prosecutors had proven the murder allegations, the judge sentenced Calabrese for 13 slayings.